thegooddocsproject/request-for-comment/Accepted-RFCs/RFC-013-new-initiative-process.md

 {If you accept feedback from a community member, you will incorporate it into your RFC before it is accepted.
 If you reject feedback, note that rejected feedback here before resolving the conversation.}

+## Organizational dependencies

+* Project & product management-type humans should weigh in heavily
+* Working group leads and those who have thoughts on new initiative should review

 ## Implementation checklist